amandal3/CPE-593_FinalProject-RSA/README.md

 ## Concerns:
-- RSA is having problems with decrypt (Amanda: I'm sure how to debug - been stuck on it for a week now)
+- RSA is having problems with decrypt (Amanda: I'm sure how to debug - been stuck on it for a week now) - Fixed Dec 5, 2020
+- The algorithm doesn't generate large numbers for q, p.

 ## Tasks To Do:
 - Figure out RSA decrypt